-Though UTIs can affect anyone, women are more susceptible to the infection than men.
-1 in 5 women will have a UTI at least once in her lifetime.
-About 20% of women who have previously contracted UTIs will have a recurrent infection.
+While UTIs can affect anyone, women are more susceptible than men.
+One in five women will experience a UTI at least once in their lifetime, and about 20% of women who have had a UTI will experience recurrent infections.

 What are the signs and symptoms of a UTI?